Utah Administrative Code

 (d) while an employee is being evaluated to determine if reasonable accommodation is appropriate.

-(a) the change in work location is communicated to the employee at employment; or
+(a) the change in work location is communicated to the employee at appointment to the position requiring the change in location; or

 (b) the agency either pays to move the employee consistent with Section R25-6-8 and Finance Policy FIACCT 05-03.03, or reimburses commuting expenses up to the cost of a move.

 (1) Each agency may write its own policies for work schedules, overtime, leave usage, and other working conditions consistent with these rules.

 In order to protect the citizens of the State of Utah and state resources and with the approval of the agency head, agencies may establish background check policies requiring specific employees to submit to a criminal background check through the Department of Public Safety, Bureau of Criminal Identification.

 (1) Agencies who have statewide responsibility for confidential information, sensitive financial information, or handle state funds may require employees to submit to a background check, including employees who work in other state agencies.